andrii-matviichuk/gaming-webapp-react/README.md

-# Web App For Gamers
+# Web App For Searching Games

 Web App build with React / Redux for searching games based on RAWG API.